AWS EC2 Storage

 • Viewing the block device mapping for an instance only shows the EBS volumes and not the instance store volumes.
 Instance metadata can be used to query the complete block device mapping.

-• Amazon stores the data sets at no charge to the community and, as with all AWS services, you pay only for the compute and storage you use for your own applications.
+• There is no charge for accessing the public data sets.
+You pay only for the compute and storage you use for your own applications.

 AWS Certification Exam Practice Questions